(OWERS’ CORNER- KOKODA)

 - Staff Reception and airport transfers in Port Moresby.

-- Transit hotel accommodation in Port Moresby (Holiday Inn Express /Holiday Inn).
+- Transit hotel accommodation and breakfast in Port Moresby (Holiday Inn Express /Holiday Inn).

 - Charter /domestic flight post-trek (Kokoda-Port Moresby / Popondetta-Port Moresby).